digitalbricklayer/battlelinesdrawncom/README.md

-# woodenspoon
+# battlelinesdrawncom
-Repository for organising The Wooden Spoon blog
+Repository for organising the Battle Lines Drawn blog